JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-11/command-design-pattern-vs-bus-message/index.md

 to execute it at all.

 Reach for a message bus when you care about _what happened_ but not about _who reacts or how_.
-The producer shouldn't need to change when a new consumer shows up.
-Typical cases: an order event that independently triggers inventory, shipping, and billing; a microservice architecture where teams deploy and scale their services without coordinating; or any workflow where adding a new downstream step shouldn't require touching the upstream code.
+The producer shouldn’t need to change when a new consumer shows up.
+Typical cases: an order event that independently triggers inventory, shipping, and billing; a microservice architecture where teams deploy and scale their services without coordinating; or any workflow where adding a new downstream step shouldn’t require touching the upstream code.

-If you need both — say, distributing work across services (bus) while giving each service fine-grained control over execution and rollback (commands) — use both.
+If you need both—say, distributing work across services (bus) while giving each service fine-grained control over execution and rollback (commands)—use both.

 ## Conclusion

-The two strategies aren't competitors.
+The two strategies aren’t competitors.
 Many sophisticated systems use both: a message bus distributes work across multiple servers, and the Command Pattern manages how that work gets executed within each one.

 {{< blockcontainer jli-notice-tip "Follow me">}}